States (album)

-States is the debut studio album by indie folk band the Paper Kites.
-The album was released on 1 August 2013, in Australia and 1 October 2013, in North America.
+States is the debut studio album by Australian indie folk band, the Paper Kites.
+The album was released on 1 August 2013 in Australia and 1 October 2013 in North America.
+The album peaked at number 17 on the ARIA Charts.
+It was supported by The Paper Kites Australian tour across August and September 2013.

 Track listing

 All songs written by Sam Bentley, except where noted.